Academic Advising Mission Statement

 - Be respectful and inclusive in all written and verbal communications and interactions with advisees, and maintain confidentiality with regard to student information and following FERPA guidelines at all times.

-- Be familiar with all Continuing Education programs and requirements, including Extension, Adult Certificate, Teen Certificate, Young Artist, Pre-College and Summer Programs.
+- Be familiar with all Continuing Education programs and requirements, including Extension, Adult Certificate, Teen and Young Artist, Pre-College and Summer Programs.

 - Establish reasonable office hours for advising appointments by email, telephone or scheduling link.
 Assist you in defining your career goals and interests and exploring course offerings and career options.